 }

-How to spot it: cleanUrls / trailingSlash enabled but rewrite sources use old-style paths.
+How to spot it: cleanUrls / trailingSlash are on, but your rewrite sources still use the old .html or trailing-slash form.

 Shortest path to fix